danfuzz/flat-xml/README.md

 Note that any *known* leniency is documented (under "Known Limitations," below), and that for the most part such leniency exists because the author is unaware of practical problems with it.

-That said, the author is happy to accept patches which improve strictness without sacrificing the readability, understandability, and performance (such as it is) of the code.
+All that said, the author is happy to accept patches which improve coverage of syntax and/or strictness of parsing, as long as such patches sacrifice neither the performance (such as it is), nor readability, nor maintainability of the code.
+See below for information on contributing.

 Options